Volvo 300 Series: Markets

 Up to 1982, sales of the 300-series were almost entirely limited to Western Europe.
-In the years following, exports to other parts of the world slowly expanded with 4% of total sales in 1984.

-In 1985, CKD-kits of the Volvo 340 GL were sent to Indonesia and CKD-kits of the Volvo 360 GLE were sent to Malaysia for assembly.
+In the following years, exports to other parts of the world slowly expanded, reaching 4% of total sales in 1984.
+In 1985, CKD kits of the Volvo 340 GL were exported to Indonesia, and CKD kits of the Volvo 360 GLE were shipped to Malaysia for local assembly.

 The Volvo 300-series was not sold in North America.
 Only the 360GLT was introduced in Australia and New Zealand in 1984 and exported until 1988.